Simokid/Simokid/README.md

 # Welcome to my Github, I'm Simon!

-I have a degree in Information Technology and with a strong passion in the IT and Cybersecurity field!
+I have a degree in Information Technology with a strong passion in the IT and Cybersecurity field!

 ## Objective